SEO Intermediate Updated 2026-03-22

 Recovery Process

 Google reruns the helpful content classifier periodically.
 Recovery requires identifying and improving or removing unhelpful content, then waiting for the system to reassess your site.
-There’s no manual reconsideration request — it’s purely algorithmic.
+There’s no manual reconsideration request.
+It’s purely algorithmic.
 Recovery timelines vary from weeks to months.

 Helpful Content Update Examples